AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/VIEW/VIEW.md

     (18.01,19);
     ```

-2. Create a view based on the internal table and query data in the table.
-Sample statements:
+2. Create a view for the internal table and query the table data.
+For example, you can execute the following statements:

     ```
-    create view view2 as select * from t2_holo;
+    create view holo_view as select * from holo_test;

-    select * from view2;
+    select * from holo_view;
      amount | rate
     --------+-------
       12.12 | 13.13